eromatiya/A-Personal-Arch-Installation-Guide/README.md

 # systemctl start dhcpcd@enp0s0
 ```

-##### Wireless Connection
+### Wireless Connection

 If you are on a laptop, you can connect to a wireless access point using `iwctl` command from `iwd`.
 Note that it's already enabled by default.
+Also make sure the wireless card is not blocked with `rfkill`.

 Scan for network.